 Below is an excerpt (shared with written permission) from Chad’s talk at TechCamp Memphis delivered on November 5, 2016.
 In it, he sought to break down the walls of false limitations perceived by the average Memphis technologist.
-Location is almost entirely irrelevant to technological advancement.
-It was a phenomenal challenge to myself and the entire audience of Memphians that should be preserved and revisited.
+A location is almost entirely irrelevant to technological advancement.
+It was a unique challenge to myself and the entire audience of Memphians that should be preserved and revisited.

 As you go into Europe, the technology choices become more conservative.
 And then you get to India, and it really is like ten years ago on average.
 And it has to do with the environment of how people are collectively introducing change and feeling like they should be innovating.
 Memphis is sort of in between Europe and India.
 When I survey the landscape here, Memphis is almost like a third world country when it comes to technology adoption and innovation.
 And that’s kind of shocking.
 I bet there’s good internet access here.